niksynov/make-observer-command/README.md

 If no method chosen puts all of them to class

-Do not forget to add your Observer class to init your observer for example in **AppServiceProvider** boot method
+Do not forget to init your observer for example in **AppServiceProvider** boot method

 ```php
 public function boot()